Day One - Auckland to Coromandel Town - 2 hours, 166kms

 There are two routes to Thames.
 The fast way whisks you along the motorway and over the Bombay Hills, then across the serene, green Hauraki Plains to Waitakaruru.
 The slower, scenic route winds through farmland to the village of Clevedon before leading you around the edge of the Firth of Thames.
 Kawakawa Bay, Orere Point and Kaiaua are beachside settlements to visit.

 Both routes make it possible to visit Miranda’s hot springs and bird sanctuary.
-Venture over the famous, one lane Kopu Bridge, which was built in 1928 and has a Historic Places Trust listing.
 The historic township of Thames was founded during the Coromandel gold rush.
 It’s a great place for walks – around the town, through the bush and on the mangrove board walk.
 Visit the museum and discover an interesting range of shops.

 The road to Coromandel clings to the edge of the coast.
 You’ll enjoy amazing views and a constant procession of beautiful beaches fringed with Pohutukawa trees.
 Formerly a gold-mining and timber town, Coromandel is now a haven for artists, craftspeople and conservationists.
 It has many well-preserved Victorian buildings and an interesting museum.